-Because the Father wants us to communicate with him in order for him to forgive our sins, fulfill our wants and needs, and help us fulfill our responsibilities to him, there are a number of things that are important to be aware of when communicating with him.
-First, when going before the Father and requesting that he hear us, it is always good to remember that it is an awesome privilege to be able to come before him, because not everyone on earth has this privilege.
-Only the Father's son, Jesus Christ, and God's elect children have the authority to communicate as children to the Father.
-Second, a person must know how to properly communicate with the Father in order to make sure that this communication is viewed in the right light.
+Because the Father wants us to communicate with him in order for him to forgive our sins, fulfill our wants and needs, and help us fulfill our responsibilities to him, there are a number of important things to be aware of when communicating with him.
+When going before the Father and requesting that he hear us, it is always good to remember that it is an awesome privilege to be able to come before him, because not everyone on earth has this privilege.

 Proper use of the Authority to Communicate

-Both the Old and New Testaments contain many references with instructions on how to properly communicate with the Father.
+The biblical record contains many references and instructions about how to properly communicate with the Father.
 These instructions should be carefully considered because they were written for our benefit:

-"After this manner therefore pray you: Our Father which is in heaven, Hallowed be your name" (Matt.6:9).
+"After this manner therefore pray you: Our Father which is in heaven, hallowed be your name" (Matt.6:9 KJV).

 Because the Father is extremely concerned for those whom he has called to salvation, he has provided a way for us to clearly communicate our thoughts, emotions, desires, frustrations, or needs to him in order to help us to succeed in our quest for salvation and to fulfill the responsibilities he has given to us as his children:

-"And likewise the spirit also joins in to help our weakness.
-For we do not know what we should pray for as we ought: but the spirit pleads our case for our groans that cannot be uttered.
+"Likewise the spirit also joins in to help our weakness.
+For we do not know what we should pray for as we should: but the spirit pleads our case for our groans that cannot be uttered.
 But the one searching the hearts knows what is the mind of the spirit because it intercedes for the elect according to God" (Rom.8:26-27 Para.).

-Truly a person does not always know exactly what they need, or how to express one's emotions, thoughts, desires, or needs.
-One of the functions of the indwelling of the spirit of God is to act as an information gathering and communication system between a person and the God Family.
+Truly, a person does not always know exactly what they need or how to express their emotions, thoughts, desires, or needs.
+One of the functions of the indwelling of the holy spirit is to act as an information gathering and communication system between a person and the God Family.
 This function allows the Father and Christ to be aware of the innermost emotions, thoughts, desires, and needs of those called to salvation:

-Because the spirit communicates one's true physical and spiritual condition to the Father and Christ, the child of God can always have the assurance that, even before they ask anything of the Father, he already knows what is needed.
+Because the spirit communicates one's true physical and spiritual condition to the Father and Christ, the Father's children can always have the assurance that, even before they ask anything of the Father, he already knows what is needed.

 Who Fulfills our Requests of the Father

-"And whatsoever you shall ask in my name, that will I do, that the Father may be glorified in the Son" (Jn.14:13 KJV).
+"And whatever you shall ask in my name, that will I do, that the Father may be glorified in the Son" (Jn.14:13 KJV).

 "But the time is coming, when I shall not speak to you in proverbs, but I will speak clearly about the Father.
 That day you shall ask in my name: I am not saying to you, that I will ask the Father for you: Because the Father loves you, because you have loved me, and have believed that I came from him.
-I came from the Father into the world:and I will leave this world, and go to the Father.
-The disciples said to Jesus, Now you are speaking clearly and not in proverbs" (Jn.16:25-29 Para.).
+I came from the Father into the world: and I will leave this world, and go to the Father" (Jn.16: 25-28 Para.).

-The authorization to communicate with the Father has been given to each person who has been called to salvation during the gospel age.
-This authorization should be used often if one is serious about the opportunity that the Father has presented for immortality and eternal life in his Family and Kingdom.
-The first steps in receiving anything from the Father is to ask for it.
+The authorization to communicate with the Father is given to each person called to salvation during this gospel age.
+This authorization should be used often if one is serious about their opportunity to have immortality in the Kingdom of God.
+The first step in receiving anything from the Father is to ask for it.
 Without making a request, one cannot expect to receive anything.

 The Father Hears Our Prayers